chunhho/CS411/CS411Project1/README.md

 The steps to run the lexical analyzer: lex CS411P1Lex.l cc lex.yy.c -ll
+ ./a.out < Sample.toy
- ./a.out < test.toy
+ ./a.out < CS411TestCase.toy

 ## Tests

-test.toy is provided by this project sample.toy is my own test case
+test.toy is provided by this project
+CS411TestCase.toy is my own test case

-testOutput.txt is the output of the test.toy sampleOutput.txt is the output of my own test case
+SampleOutput.txt is the output of the test.toy CS411TestCaseOutput.txt is the output of my own test case

-test.toy <--> testOutput.txt
+test.toy <--> SampleOutput.txt
-sample.toy <--> sampleOutput.txt
+CS411TestCase.toy <--> CS411TestCaseOutput.txt

 ## Project Specifications